Playing Music in a Commercial Setting: Licensing, & Legality

 Before you start playing music in a commercial setting, you need the right license for the songs you want.
 A typical process looks like this:

 Most will have a list of protected artists or songs plainly visible, but some have search functions available.
-Ensure the group you’re contacting is legally responsible for negotiating copyright licenses.
+If you have a specific artist or song in mind, ensure that the PRO you’re considering can provide the access you need.

 Once you’ve determined who holds the licenses for the music you want to play, it’s time to negotiate.
-Send an email to the group you’ve identified and talk about what song you want, how you want to use it, and how many people (potentially) might hear it.
+Call the PRO or fill out an online form and allow them to contact you.
+Provide the information you’ve gathered about your facility, and detail how you want to use music.
+This conversation won’t take long, and there’s no fee involved with your negotiation.

-The PRO will offer a contract that outlines how you can use the song and how much you’ll pay for a license.
+The PRO will offer a contract that outlines how you can use the music and how much you’ll pay for a license.
+Your fee could be as little as $2 per day, or it could be much more.
 Review the terms and conditions carefully before playing music in a commercial setting.
 If you violate the rules, the organization could come after you with fines and sanctions.

 Cost Factors to Consider